oe/async-task-schedule/readme.md

 ```

 ### dispatch(tasks: Task[]):Promise<Array<[Task, Result | Error]>>
-dispatch multi tasks at a time, will get tuple of task and response in array
+dispatch multitasks at a time, will get tuple of task and response in array

-this method won't throw any error, it will fulfilled even partially failed, you can check whether its success by `tuple[1] instanceof Error`
+this method won't throw any error, it will fulfil even partially failed, you can check whether its success by `tuple[1] instanceof Error`

 ### dispatch(tasks: Task):Promise<Result>
 dispatch a task, will get response if success, or throw an error